xXJadeRabbitXx/docker-ren/readme.md

 First we need to update the compose file with our token before running the script

-- Please copy the token code into the docker-compose file under the environment variable `TOKEN= R TOKEN HERE`
+- Please copy the token code into the docker-compose file under the environment variable `TOKEN= YOUR TOKEN HERE`
 - then inside bash we can run `./run.sh`

 This will create the docker container, network, and volumes to save persistent data